Myths through the ages

 These technologies and associated applications are expanding commerce from the constraints of three-dimensional terrestrial geography to a four-dimensional ‘digital-space’ of commerce that employs time not as a barrier but rather as an integral component of anytime, anywhere commerce.

-(Note: I discuss the technologies and applications of the Fifth Technology Era – as well as the technologies and applications of the previous four technology eras in my book currently going through its first edit by Wells Media.
-After I send my second – and final draft – to Wells Media, the book will possibly be published in 2Q or 3Q 2022.)
+(Note: I discuss the technologies and applications of the Fifth Technology Era – as well as the technologies and applications of the previous four technology eras in my book “From Stone Tablets to Satellites: The Continual Intimate but Awkward Relationship Between the Insurance Industry and Technology” published by Wells Media Group, Inc. in June 2022.)

 Most people expect the insurance industry to either be an active example of conducting commerce in the four-dimensional ‘digital-space’ of commerce or at least rapidly deploying initiatives to become such a commerce player.
 The people (in ‘most people’) include insurance customers and prospects, insurance industry employees and contractors, insurance marketing and sales professionals, and insurance advisors whether consultants or journalists.